mwalawadi/children_learning_app/README.md

-# Children Learning App – Assembly 8086 (Version 2)
+# Children Learning App – Assembly 8086

 This project is an educational learning application written in **8086 Assembly**, designed to teach children basic **English alphabets (A–Z)** and **numbers (0–9)**.
 The program displays a corresponding word for every entered letter or digit, making it a simple and interactive learning tool suitable for pre-school students.